-Multiple fatalities after two planes attempting to land collide at Watsonville Municipal Airport, U.S.
+Multiple fatalities after mid-air collision of two planes attempting to land at Watsonville Municipal Airport, California, U.S.

-On 18 August, multiple people were killed when two aircraft attempted to land but collided at Watsonville Municipal Airport, United States.
+On 18 August, multiple people were killed when two aircraft attempted to land but collided at Watsonville Municipal Airport, California, United States.
 The accident happened around 15:00 (local time).
 Aircraft involved were a single-engine Cessna 152 and a twin-engine Cessna 340, according to the FAA.

 The spokesperson of the agency added that the Cessna 152 carried only the pilot aboard and the Cessna 340 carried two people but the numbers were not specified by the FAA nor the local police authorities.